 (3) Words and expressions used in this section and also in the Corporations (Ancillary Provisions) Act 2001 Part 3 have the same meanings in this section as they have in that Part.

+[Section 10 amended by No. 7 of 2016 s.
+6.]

 11. Modifications to applied provisions

 (1) If a provision of this Act or the regulations declares a matter to be an applied Corporations legislation matter for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 (the declaratory provision) in relation to any provisions of the Corporations legislation (the applied provisions), the declaratory provision is taken to specify the following modifications —

+(aa) a reference in the applied provisions to a corporation, company or public company is to be read as a reference to a co-operative;

+(ab) a reference in the applied provisions to ASIC is to be read as a reference to the Registrar;

 (a) a reference in the applied provisions to articles or a memorandum of association or a constitution or replaceable rules is to be read as a reference to rules;

 (b) a cross-reference in the applied provisions to another provision of the Corporations Act is, if that cross-reference is not appropriate (because for example the provision cross-referred to is not among the applied provisions), to be read as a cross-reference to the equivalent provision of this Act;